pingcap/docs/FAQ.md

 ### Upgrade

-#### How to rolling update using Ansible?
+#### How to perform rolling updates using Ansible?

-- Apply rolling update to the TiKV node (only update the TiKV service).
+- Apply rolling updates to the TiKV node (only update the TiKV service).

     ```
     ansible-playbook rolling_update.yml --tags=tikv
     ```

-- Apply rolling update to all services.
+- Apply rolling updates to all services.

     ```
     ansible-playbook rolling_update.yml
     ```

-#### What is the effect of rolling udpate?
+#### What is the effect of rolling udpates?

-When you apply rolling update to TiDB services, the running application is not affected.
+When you apply rolling updates to TiDB services, the running application is not affected.
 You need to configure the minimum cluster topology (TiDB * 2, PD * 3, TiKV * 3).
-If the Pump/Drainer service is involved in the cluster, it is recommended to stop Drainer before rolling update.
+If the Pump/Drainer service is involved in the cluster, it is recommended to stop Drainer before rolling updates.
 When you update TiDB, Pump is also updated.

 #### How to upgrade when I deploy TiDB using Binary?